Scobalula/cod-mods-wiki/_docs/parasyte/creating_a_dump.md

 ## Introduction

-{% include alert.html title="Example" type="info" content="You agree that by following this tutorial that the authors take no responsibility for any damages caused such as game bans.
+{% include alert.html title="Warning" type="danger" content="You agree that by following this tutorial that the authors take no responsibility for any damages caused such as game bans.
 Follow at your own risk." %}

-{% include alert.html title="Example" type="info" content="Make sure to follow this tutorial step by step, failing to do so may result in issues or game bans." %}
+{% include alert.html title="Note" type="info" content="Make sure to follow this tutorial step by step, failing to do so may result in issues or game bans." %}

 In order for Parasyte to load fast files it requires a dump of the executable for the title you want to work with from memory, we cannot use the exectuable from disk as it is packed and protected.